-This will help the judge decide if you are able to defend yourself.
+This will help the justice decide if you are able to defend yourself.

-When and how do I ask the judge to appoint a lawyer?
+When and how do I ask the Justice to appoint a lawyer?

-To get the judge to order the appointment of a lawyer for you, you have to make a request for an order that you obtain a government-funded lawyer.
+To get the justice to order the appointment of a lawyer for you, you have to make a request for an order that you obtain a government-funded lawyer.
 This request is called a Rowbotham application for criminal cases.

-Apply to the court where your trial will be heard
+Apply to the court where your trial will be heard.

-Criminal trials in Alberta take place in Provincial Court or the Court of Queen's Bench.
+Criminal trials in Alberta take place in the Alberta Court of Justice or the Court of King's Bench.
 Where your trial is heard depends on what kind of offence you are charged with.
 It may also depend on how you choose to be tried (you can ask Duty Counsel about this).